 My current therapy of choice is hyperbaric oxygen.
 I visit a treatment centre weekly, to spend an hour in the hyperbaric chamber.

 In the hyperbaric chamber the air pressure is raised to 2 Atmospheres, or double the normal air pressure.
 The patients or participants wear an oxygen mask through which they breathe pure oxygen.

 This increases the oxygen supply to the brain which promotes many healing functions of the body.
 In my case, it helps to reduce the cognitive deficits of Multiple Sclerosis.
 While the therapy lasts for only an hour, the benefits to the immune system can be felt for a week or two.

-The cognitive deficits of multiple sclerosis are common symptoms.
-You may know them better as Brain Fog.
+The cognitive deficits of multiple sclerosis are common symptoms in Parkinson’s vs MS. You may know them better as Brain Fog.